DR. ENUF IS HERE!

 From the collection of Geff Moore, photo by Joseph Lee

 10oz Dr. Enuf Cola Number 7 of first 24 bottled on August 12th, 1992.
-Unfortunately Dr. Enuf Cola was a flop.
+This second attempt at a Dr. Enuf Cola was a failure as well.

 12oz Dr. Enuf 50th anniversary bottle from 1999